avogel3/PostedUp/README.md

 ### Social Media Posts 📟

-In Production, this app automatically links posts to the PostedUp Community Page on Facebook.
+In Production, this app automatically links posts to the [PostedUp Community Page on Facebook](https://www.facebook.com/PostedUp-App-Community-214327459084678/).

+### API Requests 👾

+This app serves GET requests on /posts.json and /posts/1.json